NCAR/hydrology/docs/_posts/news/2017-04-6-Incoming_editor_in_chief_for_Water_Resources_Research.md

 - news
 ---

 This month Martyn Clark became the editor in chief for <i>Water Resources Research</i>, an American Geophysical Union journal that focuses on hydrology and water resources.
-He was motivated to take the position so he could work to enhance the quality and impact of hydrologic science.
+Congrats Martyn!
 Learn about his vision for more interdisciplinary and collaborative hydrology research <a href="https://eos.org/agu-news/incoming-editor-seeks-interdisciplinary-collaborative-research"> here</a>.